oreqizer/rust-notes/md/15_closures.md

 ### As structs

-Closures are actually implemented as _structs_ created at compile time.
+Closures are actually implemented as _structs_ created at compile-time.
 The captured environment becomes the struct's fields.
 The created struct implements the proper `Fn` trait.